EV8 The Mediterranean Route: In Spain

-The route starts in Cadiz and passes through Malaga, Granada, Almería, Valencia, and Barcelona before crossing the border into France.
+The route starts in Cádiz and passes through Malaga, Granada, Almería, Valencia, and Barcelona before crossing the border into France.

 In France

 In France, the EV8 is complete and signposted from the Spanish to the Italian border.
 It is around 800 km long and most of the time following the coast of the Mediterranean Sea.
 It arrives in France from the border with Spain over the Panissars pass over the Pyrenees at Le Perthus and departs at Menton on the border with Italy.
 In doing so, it passes through the cities of Argelès-sur-Mer, Port Barcarès, Port Leucate, Narbonne, Béziers, Agde, Sète, La Grande-Motte, Cavaillon, Apt, Forcalquier, and Nice.

 In Italy

 As of January 2014 approximately half of the route in Italy has been completed.

 In Italy, the EV8 goes through Turin, Piacenza (EV5), Mantua (EV7), Ferrara, Venice, and Trieste (EV9).

 In Italy, though the EV8 is still in development from the French border to Pavia, from there it has been completed to just past Venice.
 From Pavia, the EV8 follows either of two branches of the BicItalia 2 (BI2) route along the Po river valley: these are the BI 2 Ciclovia del Po e delle Lagune EV8 and the BI 2 Ciclovia Destra Po EV8.